bbauska/W3Cx-5of5/README.md

 class and we pass the parameter for building the object, that will be passed to the constructor.

-We can type "ianSolo": see that it\'s been built correctly.
+We can type "ianSolo": see that it&apos;s been built correctly.

-And if we compare to the JavaScript 5 version, the "IanSolo JavaScript 5", you see it\'s completely similar.
+And if we compare to the JavaScript 5 version, the "IanSolo JavaScript 5", you see it&apos;s completely similar.

-Well, in this example, we had a method describe yourself, but it\'s really the same thing behind the scene, just a syntactic sugar for making\... defining templates for building object much more easier than before.
+Well, in this example, we had a method describe yourself, but it&apos;s really the same thing behind the scene, just a syntactic sugar for making&#41; defining templates for building object much more easier than before.

-I recommend to use the class syntax from ES6, it\'s supported by all modern browsers.
+I recommend to use the class syntax from ES6, it&apos;s supported by all modern browsers.

-\<video transcript above\>
+&lt;video transcript above&gt;

 <h4>Source code from above video examples</h4>

 -   The source code [is available at CodePen](https://codepen.io/w3devcampus/pen/mwOYWm)

-ES5\'s constructor function syntax is not easy to read.
-If someone does not respect the \"conventions\" that we\'ve just discussed (start the class with an uppercase, etc.), then the code may work, but it will be difficult to guess that we are not in front of a regular function.
+ES5&apos;s constructor function syntax is not easy to read.
+If someone does not respect the &quot;conventions&quot; that we&apos;ve just discussed (start the class with an uppercase, etc.), then the code may work, but it will be difficult to guess that we are not in front of a regular function.

-Modern JavaScript now provides a class keyword and a constructor keyword, along with advanced concepts that will be the subject of a future \" JavaScript advanced\" course.
+Modern JavaScript now provides a class keyword and a constructor keyword, along with advanced concepts that will be the subject of a future &quot; JavaScript advanced&quot; course.

 Main changes: